 Preparatory School Placement Consideration

 Students are usually placed in the age appropriate year.
 In exceptional circumstances and where it is agreed that such a placement is in a student’s best interest, they may be placed in the year group below their chronological age.
 In accepting such a place parents should be aware that should a student leave Kellett prior to completion of their education, such a placement may adversely impact entry to future schools.
 Such an arrangement is at the discretion of the Principal.
-Preparatory students are not placed in a class above their chronological age.
+The School does not accelerate students into higher year groups based on ability.

 Sibling applicants on the waiting list are required to join the same preparatory campus as the sibling/s currently enrolled in the school.